victorandresvega/MedEasy/README.md

 ### Feature 1:
 <!-- 1.
 Short description of the feature. -->
+Look up doctors based on name and filter by specialties to find the correct one for your needs.

 ### Feature 2:
 <!-- 1.
 Short description of the feature.
 ... and so on. -->
+Browse doctor profiles to view their schedules and book an appointment in an open time slot.

+### Feature 3:
+Patients and Doctors can browse their own profiles to view their active appointments, cancel them or modify them.

 <!-- ## Demo